sovrynn/ecdo/1-EVIDENCE/1-PRESENT-CLIMATE-ANOMALIES/0-data-studies/README.md

 One big pic comparing dessertification, precipitation, biodiversity and Scallion's inundation prediction.

-Hard copy of watermaps.jpeg here.
+Hard copy of watermaps.jpeg in img.